High Performance Buildings – Mounica Parimi

-This unique hybrid education attracted Mounica Parimi, who graduated in 2019 and is currently a technical team manager at EnerSaver Solutions, an energy advisory company that helps homeowners and multifamily building owners reduce their energy consumption.
+This unique interdisciplinary education attracted Mounica Parimi, who graduated in 2019 and is currently a technical team manager at EnerSaver Solutions, an energy advisory company that helps homeowners and multifamily building owners reduce their energy consumption.

 Mounica applied to the 12-month MEL as a way to learn more about energy modelling and green building design.
 “My professional background is as a mechanical engineer working for a power generation company in India,” she says.